jebberjeb/lambda-sample/README.md

 The `buildspec.yml` file can be used to create an AWS CodeBuild.
 The build can then be integrated into an AWS CodePipeline using the resulting `template-output.json` artifact.

-# TODO

-The IAM role assigned in `template.yml` should be created as part of the template itself.